benomahony/52sidehustles/docs/index.md

 Building side hustles is super hard, often one of the major issues I have getting started is analysis paralysis.

 By challenging myself to try new side hustle each week there is a forcing function to just launch something and see whether anyone is interested.

+## The goals

+1. Get to £10,000 / month recurring income from side-hustles
+2. Kick off a new side hustle every week
+3. Blog and document the journey every week